Samples

 android:name="android.permission.RECORD_AUDIO" /> <!-- for sense-stream -->

-4. How To Use The Cochl.Sense Edge SDK For Android
+3. How to use the Cochl.Sense Edge SDK for Android

 (1) Initialization